Companies that use Bitwarden (for password management)

 The core pain points center on replacing less secure legacy solutions and enabling secure collaboration at scale.
 Multiple postings mention migrations from tools like KeePass or LastPass, with phrases like "secrets Management platform implementation" and "centralized secret management" appearing frequently.
 Companies emphasize the need to "discover and detect compromised user accounts" and maintain "audit-ready" security postures.
 The recurring focus on MDM integration, compliance auditing, and automated access reviews suggests organizations view Bitwarden as essential infrastructure for managing credentials across hybrid and remote workforces.

-👥 What types of companies use Bitwarden?
+👥 What types of companies are companies that use Bitwarden?

-Source: Analysis of Linkedin bios of 11,205 companies that use Bitwarden
+Source: Analysis of Linkedin bios of 12,130 companies that use Bitwarden

 Company Characteristics